opcow/spinner_control_case/README.md

 # Spinner Control Case
+A case for a spinner control for arcade games.

 The case lid can be flipped for right handed or left handed spinner operation.
 The button assembly uses micro switches taken from an old mouse.